Metabolic Mechanisms of Vasodilation

 Hydrogen ion increases when CO2 increases or during states of increased anaerobic metabolism, which can produce metabolic acidosis.
 Like CO2, increased H+ (decreased pH) causes vasodilation, particularly in the cerebral circulation.

-Lactic acid, a product of anaerobic metabolism, is a vasodilator, although in large part because of its pH effect.
+Lactic acid, a product of anaerobic metabolism, is a vasodilator because of its pH-lowering effect.